 Drain flies mainly live in wet areas, and to many homeowners, these two fly species will look very similar.
-To differentiate drain flies from fruit flies, you have to keep in mind that fruit fly features a very sleek body while drain flies have wings that easily spread out just like those of a moth with a huge wisp of fur within their heads.
+To differentiate drain flies from fruit flies, you have to keep in mind that fruit fly features a very sleek body while drain flies have wings that easily spread out.

 A drain fly will also feed on pieces of stuff that are fermenting in your grain.

 - OUR PROMISE TO YOU – Your 100% satisfaction is assured and backed by a Full-Service Manufacturer's Warranty and Dedicated Customer Support (see user...